 Energy Efficiency – One distinct advantage of laser projectors is that they only produce the light they need, so less energy is wasted on making light that gets filtered out.
 Also, because laser light is unidirectional, less light is lost in transit.
 Overall, this means lower power requirements, brighter images, and a projector that doesn’t get hot.

 Start-Up – A laser projector has about the same start-up time as a standard television, which is to say that it comes on practically instantly.
 There’s no warm-up time like with a traditional style projector.

-Lifespan – Where standard projector lamps are expected to last around 2,000 hours, a laser projector lasts roughly ten times that at around 20,000.
+Lifespan – Where standard projector lamps are expected to last around 2,000 hours, a laser projector lasts roughly ten times that at around 20,000, and sometimes it’s hard to tell when it’s about to die, which is why we’ve written a guide on it before.
 This often means that the higher cost of the projector is recouped over the lifetime of the projector when compared to a traditional model in which the bulb must be replaced.

 Cost – One hurdle to getting a laser projector is cost.
 If you decide to get a laser projector, you can guarantee that you will be spending at least a grand.
 Laser projectors can be up to ten times more expensive than their standard projector cousins.
 And if you need a short-throw projector, like the LG HF85LA Ultra Short Throw Laser Projector (on Amazon), the cost is usually a bit higher.

 Size – Another drawback to laser projectors is that they’re larger and heavier.
 This will make them more of a pain to move if you use your projector in more than one place.
 It will also mean fewer places that the projector can be placed.

 What is the Lifespan of a Laser Projector?

 When discussing the lifespan of a laser projector, we are actually talking about the lifespan of the projector itself.
 That is, unlike standard projector lamp bulbs, the lasers in a laser projector are not designed to be replaced.